awsdocs/amazon-route53-docs/doc_source/routing-to-workmail.md

 **To configure Amazon Route 53 as your DNS service and add an Amazon WorkMail organization and email domain**

 1. If you haven't registered the domain name that you want to use in your email addresses \(such as john@example\.com\), register the domain now so you know that the domain is available\.
-For more information, see [Registering a New Domain](domain-register.md)\.
+For more information, see [Registering a new domain](domain-register.md)\.

    If Amazon Route 53 is not the DNS service for the email domain that you added to Amazon WorkMail, migrate DNS service for the domain to Route 53\.
-For more information, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.
+For more information, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.

 1. Add an Amazon WorkMail organization and email domain\.
-For more information, see [Getting Started for New Users](https://docs.aws.amazon.com/workmail/latest/adminguide/getting_started_new_user.html) in the *Amazon WorkMail Administrator Guide*\.<a name="routing-to-workmail-txt-procedure"></a>
+For more information, see [Getting started for new users](https://docs.aws.amazon.com/workmail/latest/adminguide/getting_started_new_user.html) in the *Amazon WorkMail Administrator Guide*\.<a name="routing-to-workmail-txt-procedure"></a>

 **To create a Route 53 TXT record for Amazon WorkMail**